War elephant: Taming

 An elephant trainer, rider, or keeper is called a mahout.
 Mahouts were responsible for capturing and handling elephants.
 To accomplish this, they utilize metal chains and a specialized hook called an ankus, or 'elephant goad'.
 According to Chanakya as recorded in the Arthashastra, first the mahout would have to get the elephant used to being led.
 The elephant would have learned how to raise its legs to help a rider climb on.
 Then the elephants were taught to run and maneuver around obstacles, and move in formation.
 These elephants would be fit to learn how to systematically trample and charge enemies.

-Capturing elephants from the wild remained a difficult task, but a necessary one given the difficulties of breeding in captivity and the long time required for an elephant to reach sufficient maturity to engage in battle.
-Sixty-year-old war elephants were always prized as being at the most suitable age for battle service.
+Capturing elephants from the wild remained a difficult, but necessary task given the difficulties of breeding in captivity and the long time required for an elephant to reach sufficient maturity to engage in battle.
+Sixty-year-old war elephants were prized as being at the most suitable age for battle service.
 Today an elephant is considered in its prime and at the height of its power between the ages of 25 and 40, yet elephants as old as 80 are used in tiger hunts because they are more disciplined and experienced.

 It is commonly thought that the reason all war elephants were male was because of males' greater aggression, but it was instead because a female elephant in battle will run from a male; therefore only males could be used in war, whereas female elephants were more commonly used for logistics.